 On there return from lunch and whilst registers were being taken, students were invited to write down three intriguing and rather different questions that they would like to ask a ‘real life’ explorer.

 The afternoon resumed with a visit from Nanou Blair Gould, who has travelled to the High Arctic Archipelago by tall ship.
 Among many extraordinary things, she witnessed the effects of global warming first-hand.
 Nanou was so invigorated by the adventure, e.g. the people; life outdoors; the sense of purpose; that she rejoined the ship, working among the small crew for almost four months.
 She talked about her Arctic experience and answered the youngsters’ questions confidently and comprehensively.
 When asked later if they wished to explore the poles, several said ‘yes’, clearly having been inspired by Nanou and appreciating the need to protect such fragile environments.

 The event concluded with pupils contemplating how they might reduce their carbon footprint.
 We can all have a positive impact upon our planet.
 Sustainability is certainly important for the climate of the UK, the Arctic and the world.

 Each class were also requested to complete a Google Form so that Wicked Weather Watch can gain pupil and staff voice about the day.
 Some of their thoughts/comments can be viewed below:

-We are looking forward to our next virtual adventure to the Arctic towards the end of January.
+We are looking forward to our next virtual adventure to the Arctic in early February.
 Subsequent events will be advertised shortly due to continued interest and demand.